 add another person to the conversation

-Also, the buttons highlighted in the top-right corner allow you to start a phone call or a video chat with that person.
+Also, the buttons highlighted in the top-right corner of the screenshot allow you to start a video chat or phone call, respectively, with the person (or people) in the conversation.

-See our Using Skype Messenger tutorial for further instructions on how to use this screen.
+See our tutorial for using Skype messenger for further instructions on how to use this screen.

-share your computer screen (so the other person sees what you see on your screen)
+share your screen (so the other person sees what you see on your device's screen)

 take a picture of the other person (if they're using video chat)